AWS for Industries

 Yashar Araghi

 Yashar is a Senior Solutions Architect at AWS.
 He has over 20 years of experience designing and building infrastructure and application security solutions.
 He has worked with customers across various industries such as government, education, financial, energy and utilities.
-He has spent the last 5 years helping AWS customers design, build, and operate their cloud solutions that are secure, reliable, performant and cost optimised.
+In the last 5 years at AWS, Yashar has helped customers design, build, and operate their cloud solutions that are secure, reliable, performant and cost optimised.

 Adam Till